justeattakeaway/pie/apps/pie-docs/src/engineers/web-components/nextjs-14-integration.md

 ## Setup

 ### CSS and Design Token variables
-You should import `pie-css` into your root component file (or wherever you prefer) so that the variables it provides are globally available (some of these variables are used by the component styles):
+You should import [@justeattakeaway/pie-css](https://www.npmjs.com/package/@justeattakeaway/pie-css) into your root component file (or wherever you prefer) so that the variables it provides are globally available (some of these variables are used by the component styles):

 ```js
 // Example - /src/app/layout.tsx